 A non-degree seeking student, although taking courses in regular classes with other students, is one who is not a candidate for a degree.
 The student either does not fulfill minimum requirements for entrance as a regular student or has been formally permitted to take a limited or special selection of courses without regard to requirements for a degree.
-Courses taken in nondegree status cannot be applied to a degree, to certification, or to the awarding of financial aid.
+Courses taken in non-degree status cannot be applied to a degree or certification.
+Non-degree seeking students are not eligible for the awarding of financial aid.